In this guide, we’ll answer several questions about keywords, including, “what does keyword mean” and “what is keywords in SEO”.

 Long-tail keywords are five words or longer, have the lowest search volume, and least competition, making them good SEO keywords to target for a quick increase in rankings and website traffic.

 Long-tail keywords have the most direct search intent too.
 When a person is searching for a long-tail keyword on Google, they typically want an answer to something specific.
 So the conversion rate is higher than any other type of keyword.
+(See my article on the advantages of long-tail keywords for more information.)

 Examples of long-tail keywords include: